 Therefore, there is a disconnect between treating a woman who may have slightly different symptoms for a given condition than a male patient who is likely to experience more textbook symptoms.

 When it comes to diagnosing a heart attack, for example, men experience a tightness/pain in their chest, neck, back, or arms.
 They will feel anxious, fatigued, and/or dizzy.
 Men may even have heartburn or become nauseated while having a heart attack.

 Women, however, don’t experience this tightness/pain in their chest for an extended period of time.
 It lasts for a few minutes, goes away, and then comes back.
 They’ll have pain or discomfort in their arms, back, neck, jaw, and/or stomach, and may experience shortness of breath.
 Women are also more likely to experience nausea than men are when having a heart attack.

 Study Finds That Women Underreport Snoring

-According to the National Sleep Foundation, snoring affects 90 million people among all ages and genders, with 37 million experiencing snoring on a regular basis.
-But one recent study indicated that that number may actually be even higher, particularly because women aren’t accurately reporting their snoring.
+According to the National Sleep Foundation, snoring affects 90 million people of all ages and genders, with 37 million experiencing snoring on a regular basis; but one recent study indicated that that number may actually be even higher, particularly because women aren’t accurately reporting their snoring.
 In the study, individuals referred for evaluation due to a suspected sleep disorder were given a questionnaire to rate the severity of their snoring.
 Results showed that while snoring intensity, or loudness, did not differ by gender, women significantly underreported the loudness of their snoring: 40% of women reported that they had severe or very severe snoring, but in actuality, 49% did.

 And women underreported other aspects of their snoring, as well.
 Among the women in the study, 88% snored, but only 72% reported that they did so.
 In contrast, objective snoring and self-reported snoring were nearly identical in men, at 92.6% versus 93.1%.